 - Adjunct coordinated services (like transportation and case management)

-Traditional therapy places more emphasis on self-management and applying new coping skills to daily life, whereas intensive therapy provides a more structured and rigorous level of support.
-IOT also entails more time in therapy requiring nine or more hours per week of direct mental health treatment.
-Individuals not only benefit from therapy but also from being in an interactive group setting where peers support and validate one another.
+Traditional therapy emphasizes self-management and applying new coping skills to daily life, whereas intensive outpatient programs provide more structured and rigorous support.
+IOT also entails more time in therapy, requiring nine or more hours per week of direct mental health treatment.
+Individuals benefit from both individual therapy and interactive group settings where peers support and validate one another.

 What Can Intensive Outpatient Therapy Help With?

-Intensive therapy is a form of rehabilitative therapeutic approach useful for a variety of populations and age groups struggling with mental/behavioral health issues or substance misuse.
-It enables people the flexibility to maintain their daily responsibilities while receiving an inpatient-type of treatment on a part-time basis.
+Intensive therapy is a form of rehabilitation used for various populations and age groups struggling with mental or behavioral health issues or substance misuse.
+Intensive outpatient programs offer the flexibility to maintain daily responsibilities while receiving part-time inpatient treatment.

-IOT is typically well-suited for individuals who are seeking to achieve changes in self-defeating behaviors, strengthen coping skills, and establish a healthy living environment.
-It can also offer assistance beyond mental health care, integrating enhanced services to help address individual problems such as adult education, childcare, and housing.1
+IOT is typically well-suited for individuals seeking to change self-defeating behaviors, strengthen coping skills, and establish a healthy living environment.
+It can also offer assistance beyond mental health care, integrating enhanced services to help address individual problems, such as adult education, childcare, and housing.1

 IOT may help in the following circumstances:1